-The Archbishop Philip Wilson and Vicar General Fr Philip Marshall are assisted in their leadership of the archdiocese by Chancellors Heather Carey, Pauline Connelly, Dr Neil McGoran and Director of Ministry and Leadership, Teresa Lynch.
+The Archbishop Philip Wilson and Vicar General Fr Philip Marshall are assisted in their leadership of the Archdiocese by Chancellors Heather Carey, Pauline Connelly, Dr Neil McGoran and Director of Ministry and Leadership, Teresa Lynch.

 Heather Carey is a Chancellor in the Archdiocese of Adelaide and she is a member of the Archbishop’s Leadership Team.
 She has specific oversight of Events and Special Projects, Archives, the Multicultural Office, Catholic Communities, Catholic Charities, and Evangelisation.

 Heather is actively involved with Youth and Young Families and the Diocese considers the possibilities for their welcome, engagement and involvement as critical areas of the work of ‘Renewing Parishes’.